wootguy/weapon_custom/README.md

 # weapon_custom

 The goal of the project is to allow mappers with no scripting experience to make cool new weapons, or just tweak the existing ones.
-There are 9 entities, 34 flags, and 356 keyvalues to learn, so you may want to start with a tutorial or just experiment with the example map.
+There are 9 entities and hundreds of keyvalues to learn, so you may want to start with a tutorial or experiment with the example map.